kylepulman/send-to/README.md

 - [ ] Make context menu option title customizable
 - [ ] Advanced configuration in popup form (intermediate API hostname, whether to display toast or not, reset hints, etc...)
 - [ ] Send as an authenticated user, instead of bot
+- [ ] Custom auth solution: log in from extension, send as bot

 ## Idea Source